-To enroll in Original Medicare (to be eligible for Part C), in general, you must either:
+To enroll in original Medicare (to be eligible for Part C), in general, you must qualify by:

-- ALS (amyotrophic lateral sclerosis).
-If you’ve received a diagnosis of amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease), you become eligible for Medicare immediately upon collecting Social Security disability insurance (SSDI) benefits (5 months following the classification of “disabled”).
+- ALS.
+If you’ve received a diagnosis of amyotrophic lateral sclerosis (ALS), you become eligible for Medicare immediately upon collecting Social Security disability insurance (SSDI) benefits (5 months following the classification of “disabled”).

-A Medicare Advantage plan (Medicare Part C) is provided by a private insurance company that’s been approved by Medicare.
+A Medicare Advantage plan is offered by a private insurance company that’s been approved by Medicare.

 There are many different companies offering Medicare Advantage plans.
 Each offers different levels of coverage and monthly premiums.
-Many are PPOs (preferred provider organizations) or HMOs (health maintenance organizations).
+Many are Preferred Provider Organizations (PPOs) or Health Maintenance Organizations (HMOs).